rheannemcintosh/css-playground/README.md

 - **Author:** Rheanne McIntosh

 ## Application Setup / Commands
-1. Simply open `index.html` and you should be able to view the project locally.
+1. Simply open `index.html` in a browser and you should be able to view the project locally.

 <hr>